How to Install Telnet on Debian 13, 12 and 11

 Escape character is '^]'.

-To connect to a remote system, specify the IP address or hostname followed by the port number.
-The default Telnet port is 23:
+To open a Telnet session to another host, provide its IP address or hostname and the destination port.
+The default Telnet port is 23.

 telnet 192.168.1.100 23

-When a connection fails, verify that the remote server is running a Telnet service, that the firewall allows connections on port 23, and that the IP address is correct.
+If the connection fails, verify that the remote host is running a Telnet service, that its firewall allows TCP port 23, and that you are targeting the right address.

 telnet example.com 80